Conditional Text-to-Image Generation with Reference Guidance: Method

 where $\epsilon_\theta$ represents the diffusion model parametrized by $\theta$, $N$ is the batch size, $\epsilon$ denotes the noise prediction target, and $\prompt_i$ is the CLIP embedding of the text prompt.

-Directly tuning $\theta$ introduces a high cost in terms of both parameter sizes and memory footprints, hindering the broad applications of models on diverse tasks.
-Therefore, we resort to the low-rank adaptation method \cite{lora} and develop expert plug-ins for different applications, each containing only $\sim28.55$M parameters.
-We present details regarding the low-rank adaptation in \Cref{app:detail_lora}.
+Directly tuning $\theta$ introduces a high cost in terms of both parameter sizes and memory footprints.
+Therefore, we resort to the low-rank adaptation method \cite{lora} and develop expert plug-ins for different applications, each containing only a small number of parameters.